IakovlevaNatalia/FoolOrGenius/README.md

 ## FoolOrGenius
 **Fool or Genius** is a collection of six games developed during the learning process of WinForms technology.

--The project is implemented following the principles of object-oriented programming.
+-The project is implemented following the principles of object-oriented programming
--To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was utilized.
+-To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was utilized
--To enhance modularity, increase code reusability, the Dependency Injection (DI) design pattern was employed.
+-To enhance modularity, increase code reusability, the Dependency Injection (DI) design pattern was employed
 -Base class Ball has been implemented, allowing other objects to inherit and override behavior

 🎮### Games
 AngryBirds